BrandonDusseau/system-specs/README.md

 ## Setup

-First, download the latest release from the releases page (TODO: link this).
+First, [download the latest release](https://github.com/BrandonDusseau/system-specs/releases/latest) from the releases page.
 Then, follow the instructions in the _Adding Computers_ section below to set up your computers.

 To build the site, navigate to this directory in your terminal and run `jekyll build`.
 Upload the contents of the `public` folder to your web server.
 Easy!